franciscoSebastiano/scooter-data-manager/README.md

 enter this command in your command prompt to go to said folder.
 Obviously replace the path with your folder path:
 cd C:\Users\cisco\scooter_project

 then enter this command to run the program.
-Again, replace the path to the image folder with your machines path: python main-scoot.py C:\Users\cisco\scooter_folder\scooter_heic_images
+Again, replace the path to the image folder with your machine's path: python main-scoot.py C:\Users\cisco\scooter_folder\scooter_heic_images

 the program will now run.